 - Healthy Start Coalition of Jefferson, Madison & Taylor Counties

 - Healthy Start Coalition of Bay, Franklin & Gulf County

-The coalitions are working together over a two-year period to craft strategies for making home visiting a “hub” of local place-based early childhood systems.
+The coalitions worked together over a 20-month period to craft strategies for making home visiting a “hub” of local place-based early childhood systems.
 The goal is for families to receive the best services for their needs as well as to minimize duplication of services, ensure effective use of local resources, and collectively track what happens to each family.

 Participating sites organized a local team, including the Healthy Start Coalition, the local Health Department responsible for processing screening forms, Healthy Families Florida, Federal Healthy Start, Early Head Start, MIECHV-funded home visiting program, Early Steps, additional care coordination, education and support programs, and other key stakeholders.
 Each team will use an action learning collaborative (ALC) framework to develop and implement their local work as well as the Plan-Do-Study-Act (PDSA) strategy.